John A. Samford: Military career

+as a second lieutenant that same year.
 Samford's first assignment was that of a student officer at Brooks Field, Texas.
 In 1929, he received his pilot wings at Kelly Field and was eventually rated a command pilot.

 Samford was next assigned to Fort Crockett, located at Galveston, Texas.
 In 1930, he returned to Kelly Field where he served as a flying instructor.
 In 1934, he was ordered to an Engineering and Armament School at Chanute Field, Illinois.
 From 1935 until 1942, he held various assignments in Panama, Virginia, Louisiana and Florida.

 Samford was assistant chief of staff, G-1, Headquarters Third Air Force, in Tampa, Florida, when appointed chief of staff of the VIII Air Force Composite Command located in Northern Ireland.

 In 1943, Samford was appointed deputy chief of staff of the Eighth Air Force, and later chief of staff of the VIII Bomber Command.
+During World War II, he became deputy chief of staff of the 8th Air Force and the 8th Bomber Command in Britain.
+In 1944 he was made chief of staff of the 8th Air Force.
+Shortly after that, he received his first major intelligence assignment as deputy assistant chief of staff, A-2, at Army Air Force Headquarters, a position he held until 1947.
+Lieutenant General Samford also served on the Joint Targeting Group, which identified possible targets for Air Force bombing.
+While on this group, he participated in placing Hiroshima and Nagasaki on a target list without, however, knowing anything about the atomic bomb or the fact that this was a list of possible targets for it.

 In 1944, Samford was promoted to brigadier general and appointed chief of staff of the Eighth Air Force.
 In October 1944 he was appointed deputy assistant chief of staff, A-2, Headquarters U.S. Army Air Forces.

 In January 1947, Samford was appointed commander, 24th Composite Wing which soon thereafter became the Antilles Air Division of the Caribbean Air Command.